Leah's Growth and Organizational Scaling Guide

 3.3.3 Accountability:

 We need to hold ourselves and each other accountable.
-When teams commit to OKRs they make a commitment.
-These commitments should be re-assessed on a regular basis.
+OKRs are a team commitment.
+These should be re-assessed regularly.
 The principle is: to be honest about progress and failure.

 While we love success, the goal is to learn, which makes success follow inevitably.

 *Never* punish a team or an individual for their honesty even if it is tied to failure.
-We should reward a culture of honesty in order to improve.
+We should reward a culture of honesty to improve.

-Read more about this: Book “Team of Teams” Stanley Mc Crystal
+Read more about this: Book “Team of Teams” by Stanley Mc Crystal

 3.4.
 Crossfunctional team structures - PODs